lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 ```
 In the case of the bifactor model, the estimates listed under the GRMS column pertain to the general GRMS factor.
 We typically focus on the omega2 and omega3 values as the indicators of $\omega_{h}$.
 Flora [-@flora_supplemental_2020] indicates that *omega2* is calculated using the model-implied variance of the total score in its denominator and *omega3* is calculated using the observed sample variance of *X*.
 To the degree that these two values are different from each other, we may have concerns.
 In our data, omega2 = 0.705 and omega3 = 0.706.
 These values indicate the proportion of GRMS total-score variance that is due to a general factor, over-and-above, the influence of effects that are specific to the group factors (i.e., AS, AF, MI, AUA).

 The omega2 and omega3 values in the AS through AUA columns are the *omega-hierarchical-subscale*.
 These analyses indicate how well a given subscale reliably measures a narrower construct that is *independent* from the broader higher-order construct that also influences the other subscales.
 Flora [-@flora_your_2020] notates these as $\omega_{h-ss}$ (omega-higherarchical-subscale).
 Specifically, $\omega_{h-ss}$ represents the proportion of variance in a subscale that is due to the coresponding specific factor, over and above the influence of the general factor.
 Comparing the relative values to each other can provide some indication of the source of reliable variance.
 We see that the AS, AF, and AUA factors are considerably lower than the GRMS, however they are holding their own.
-Taken together, the omega values from our bifactor model suggest suggest a strong general factor with subscales that are meaningful and useful.
+Taken together, the omega values from our bifactor model suggest a strong general factor with subscales that are meaningful and useful.
 Our results paralleled the pattern reported in Keum et al. [-@keum_gendered_2018].
 In their follow-up investigation of construct validity, they used structural equation modeling with the *bifactor* model to investigate the relationships between the GRMSAAW with relevant constructs.

 In bifactor models, the multidimensionality of items (i.e., the existence of factors) is considered to be a "nuisance" [@flora_your_2020] for the measurement of a broad, general construct.
 This is different from hierarchical models such as the second-order factor structure.
 Since we can calculate $\omega_{h}$ for it, let's look at it, next.